Geography of Yukon

 Yukon is bounded on the south by the 60th parallel of latitude.
 Its northern coast is on the Beaufort Sea.
 Its western boundary is 141° west longitude.
-Its ragged eastern boundary mostly follows the divide between the Yukon River Basin and the Mackenzie River watershed to the east in the Mackenzie mountains.
+Its ragged eastern boundary largely follows the divide between the Yukon River basin and the Mackenzie River watershed to the east in the Mackenzie Mountains.

 Physical geography

-Except for the coastal plain on the Beaufort Sea (Arctic Ocean) coast, most of Yukon is part of the American cordillera.
+Except for the coastal plain on the Beaufort Sea (Arctic Ocean) coast, most of Yukon is part of the American Cordillera.
 The terrain includes mountain ranges, plateaus and river valleys.

-The southwest is dominated by the Kluane icefields in Kluane National Park and Reserve, the largest non-polar icefields in the Poles.
+The southwest is dominated by the Kluane ice fields in Kluane National Park and Reserve, the largest non-polar ice fields in the Poles.
 Kluane National Park also contains eight of Canada's ten highest mountains, including the five highest, all in the Saint Elias Mountains.
-A number of glaciers flow out of the icefields, including the Logan Glacier, the Hubbard Glacier and the Kaskawulsh Glacier.
+A number of glaciers flow out of the ice fields, including the Logan Glacier, the Hubbard Glacier and the Kaskawulsh Glacier.

 Permafrost is common.
 The northern part of Yukon has continuous permafrost, while it is widespread in the central part.
 Even the southern Yukon has scattered patches of permafrost.

 Two major faults, the Denali Fault and the Tintina Fault have created major valleys called trenches: the Shakwak Trench and the Tintina Trench.
 The Shakwak Trench separates the Kluane ranges from other mountain ranges north of it.
 The Haines Highway and the Alaska Highway north of Haines Junction are built in the Shakwak Trench.
 The Tintina Trench bisects the Yukon from northwest to southeast and its edges have rich mineral deposits including the Klondike gold and the lead-zinc deposits near Faro.

 Volcanoes

-The volcanoes in Yukon are part of the circle of volcanoes around the Pacific Ocean known as the Pacific Ring of Fire.
+The volcanoes in Yukon are part of the circle of volcanoes around the Pacific Ocean known as the Ring of Fire.
 Yukon includes more than 100 separate volcanic centres that have been active during the Quaternary.
-The Fort Selkirk Volcanic Field in central Yukon is the northernmost Holocene volcanic field in Canada, including the young active cinder cone, Volcano Mountain.
+The Fort Selkirk volcanic field in central Yukon is the northernmost Holocene volcanic field in Canada, including the young active cinder cone, Volcano Mountain.
 A volcanic field in south-central Yukon is called Alligator Lake volcanic complex.
 It contains two well-preserved cinder cones that caps a small shield volcano.
 Lava from the cones travelled north and were erupted at the same time.
-Volcanoes in south-western Yukon are part of the Wrangle Volcanic Field, which is related to the subduction of the Pacific Plate beneath the North American Plate at the easternmost end of the Avalanche Trench.
+Volcanoes in south-western Yukon are part of the Wrangell Volcanic Field, which is related to the subduction of the Pacific plate beneath the North American plate at the easternmost end of the Avalanche Trench.